bernedom/bernedom.github.io/_posts/2024-01-24-cmake-library-setup.md

     d
 )

-# add the library target
+# add the library target and an alias
 add_library(Greeter)
+add_library(Greeter::Greeter ALIAS Greeter)

 # set properties for the target.
 VERSION set the library version to the project
 # version * SOVERSION set the compatibility  version for the library to the